saturnines/nexus-core/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by modern ETL tools and the need for simple API integration
-- Built with care for the Go community
-- Special thanks to all our contributors and testers

 ---

 **Questions?** Open an issue or start a discussion.